Xetibo/ReSet-Doc/sections/result/mock_system.typ

 In order to provide tests for the mock system, both the daemon and the mock implementations need to be available during the testing phase.
-However, Rust does not provide an easy way to ensure systems are available on test start, especially with the fact that tests are by default multithreaded and therefore run in non-deterministic fashion.
-This forces developers to create their own synchronization chain in order to create a proper setup for each test.
+However, Rust does not provide an easy way to ensure systems are available on test start, especially with the fact that tests are by default multithreaded and therefore run in a non-deterministic fashion.
+This forces developers to create their synchronization chain in order to create a proper setup for each test.
 For ReSet, this was handled by calling the same setup function with all threads and waiting for both the mock and the daemon with atomic booleans.